PPP wants MPs panel to probe Kharkamar incident

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan People’s Party (PPP) on Saturday called for resolving the Kharkamar check-post issue through political means and suggested the formation of a parliamentary commission for investigation.
+ISLAMABAD: The Pakistan People’s Party (PPP) Saturday called for resolving the Kharkamar checkpost issue through political means and suggested formation of a parliamentary commission for investigation.

 He said a parliamentary commission enjoying the confidence of all the stakeholders will not only help establish the truth, but also defuse the current situation.

-“Peace in this area was achieved after sacrificing thousands of lives.
-It would be a terrible tragedy if peace is lost again,” he said.

-“If the NA Speaker had acted according to rules, this would have been seen as a positive confidence building step to diffuse the crisis,” he said.

-ISLAMABAD: The Pakistan People’s Party (PPP) on Saturday called for resolving the Kharkamar check-post issue through political means and suggested the formation of a parliamentary commission for investigation.
+ISLAMABAD: The Pakistan People’s Party (PPP) Saturday called for resolving the Kharkamar checkpost issue through political means and suggested formation of a parliamentary commission for investigation.

 He said a parliamentary commission enjoying the confidence of all the stakeholders will not only help establish the truth, but also defuse the current situation.